 - We do this to promote the health, safety and wellbeing of users of health and social care services and the public.
 We are an independent body, accountable to the UK Parliament.

 - Our values are at the heart of who we are and what we do.
 We are committed to being impartial, fair, accessible and consistent in the application of our values.

 - The General Optical Council (GOC) regulates the optical professions in the United Kingdom.
 Its work includes: setting and maintaining standards of practice and conduct; assuring the quality of optical education and training; maintaining a register of students, qualified professionals and optical businesses; requiring optical professionals to keep their skills up to date through continued education and training; and acting to restrict or remove from practice registrants who are not considered to be fit to practise.
-As at 30 September 2017, the GOC was responsible for a register of 26,814 optical professionals and students and 2,635 optical businesses.
-Its annual retention fee for these registrants was £320 for the period under review (and from 1 April 2017 is £330).
+As at 30 December 2018, the GOC was responsible for a register of 27,976 optical professionals and students and 2,740 optical businesses.
+Its annual retention fee for optical professionals was £330 for 2017/18 and £340 for 2018/19.